milan-m-antony/studio/docs/blueprint.md

     *   Displays an image (uploaded via admin) with an optional tagline (editable).
 *   **Projects Gallery:**
     *   Displays projects in a responsive carousel.
-    *   Each project card shows: title, description, image (uploaded), tags, status (e.g., "Deployed", "In Progress" with progress bar), and links to Live Demo and Source Code (if available).
+    *   Each project card shows: title, description, image (uploaded via admin or external URL), tags, status (e.g., "Deployed", "In Progress" with progress bar), and links to Live Demo and Source Code (if available).
 All project details are managed by the admin.
 *   **Skills Overview:**
     *   Skills are grouped into categories.
     *   Categories can have custom icon image URLs.